KrtinShet/Password-Manager/README.md

 # Python Password Manager

-This is a simple python password manager in command line.
+A simple command line python password manager.
 Using Sqlite3 database and AES256 for encryption and decryption.

 ## To Run the code: